 Tip 7 – Make the Proper Word Choice

 Tip 8 – Avoid Unit Modifier Mayhem

 - Closing Video

 - Tip Sheet

 Your Instructor: Dr. Chris Savos

 Dr. Chris Savos, the Director of Proficiency1, is dedicated to helping analysts everywhere build great careers.
 In addition to running and developing courses for Proficiency1, he designs and delivers unique in-person leadership, analytic, and professional skills training programs to a range of clients in the Intelligence Community and the private sector.

-Chris has extensive experience as an executive manager, leader, and analyst with the Central Intelligence Agency (CIA), where he worked for 22 years and earned the Distinguished Career Intelligence Medal, the Agency’s highest award for career service.
+Chris has extensive experience as an executive manager, leader, and analyst with the CIA, where he worked for 22 years and earned the Distinguished Career Intelligence Medal, the Agency’s highest award for career service.
 Chris successfully led analytical units that covered sensitive issues in the Middle East and in South and East Asia.
 He was also the CIA’s first Lead Talent Officer for the Directorate of Analysis and oversaw talent management and development programs for the Agency’s analytic workforce.